Heidi Aklaseaq Senungetuk

 Heidi Aklaseaq Senungetuk (/səˈnʌŋɡɛtˌʌk/ sə-NUNG-ɡet-uk) is an Inupiaq scholar of ethnomusicology and a musician.
 She is the daughter of Ronald Senungetuk and Turid Senungetuk and granddaughter of Helen and Willie Senungetuk, and her family roots originate from Wales (Kiŋigin), Alaska.
 Senungetuk spent her childhood in Fairbanks, where her father founded the Native Art Center and acted as head of the Department of Art at the University of Alaska.

 Senungetuk graduated from Wesleyan University with a doctorate in ethnomusicology.
-Her research interests include Indigenous peoples practicing and performing music and dance in urban areas throughout the Arctic.
+Her research interests include Indigenous practices and performances of music and dance in urban areas throughout the Arctic.

 Career

-Heidi Aklaseaq Senungetuk received bachelor’s and master’s degrees in violin performance from the Oberlin College Conservatory of Music and the University of Michigan School of Music.
-After receiving her doctorate in ethnomusicology from Wesleyan University, she served McGill University as its first postdoctoral researcher in Indigenous Studies.
-Subsequently, she was the University of Alaska Anchorage’s first postdoctoral fellow in Alaska Native Studies.
-She teaches ethnomusicology as an adjunct professor at the University of Alaska Anchorage.
+Heidi Aklaseaq Senungetuk received her bachelor's degree in violin performance from the Oberlin College Conservatory of Music and her master's degree from the University of Michigan School of Music.
+After receiving her doctorate in ethnomusicology from Wesleyan University, she served at McGill University as its first postdoctoral researcher in Indigenous Studies.
+Subsequently, she was the University of Alaska Anchorage's first postdoctoral fellow in Alaska Native Studies.
+She taught ethnomusicology as an adjunct professor at the University of Alaska Anchorage before accepting a position as assistant teaching professor in music at Emory University.

 Senungetuk has held positions as a violinist with the Louisiana Philharmonic of New Orleans, the Tulsa Philharmonic, the Breckenridge Music Festival in Colorado, and the Anchorage Symphony Orchestra.
-She has performed as a violinist at the Inuit Artist’s World Showcase in Inukjuak, Canada, and at the National Museum of the American Indian in Washington, D.C. in their Classical Native Series.
+She has performed as a violinist at the Inuit Artist's World Showcase in Inukjuak, Canada, and at the National Museum of the American Indian in Washington, D.C. in their Classical Native Series.
 Senungetuk also performed at the National Gallery of Art and the American Museum of Natural History as first violinist with The Coast Orchestra.
 She is also a member of the Kingikmiut Dancers and Singers of Anchorage.